isubasinghe/isub-blog/pages/blog/why-not-oop.md

 ---

 ## TL;DR
-Languages like Java/C# leave little for the compiler to prove regarding the "well-definedness" of a program, this in term leaves the programmer to dynamically verify more properties of their code, I would also like to argue that current OOP languages worsen the challenges of this task by the programmer.
+Languages like Java/C# leave little for the compiler to prove regarding the "well-definedness" of a program, this in turn leaves the programmer to dynamically verify more properties of their code, I would also like to argue that current OOP languages worsen the challenges of this task by the programmer.
 OOP doesn't necessarily have to be bad, I think that these issues can be fixed by a more restricitve type system.

+**WARNING**

+This is a bit of a rambling, **please feel free to ignore**, I don't think I have captured my thoughts elegantly.
+This could also be due to my experiences with existing Java codebases at Government, which has really put a bad taste in my mouth.
+I have heard good things about other OOP languages, such as Common Lisp (CLOS), so this may very well be Java centric.

 ## Why not OOP?